Knowledge-Augmented Reasoning Distillation for Small Language Models in Knowledge-Intensive Tasks: Experiments

 \subsection{Experimental Setting}

 \paragraph{Task and Dataset} In our experiments, we focus on knowledge-intensive reasoning tasks which require both the reasoning ability over the knowledge and the compound knowledge of the specific domain.
 As our primary benchmark, we use the medical multiple-choice question dataset --- \textbf{MedQA-USMLE}~\citep{USMLE}.
 The dataset contains 12,723 4-option multiple-choice question answering problems from US medical licensing exam.
 This dataset is the best fit to evaluate our method since 98\% of the questions simulate the realistic clinical settings by presenting patient cases that require extensive professional domain-specific knowledge and complex reasoning ability over multiple evidence sources.
-To further validate our approach, we employ \textbf{StrategyQA}~\citep{strategyqa} dataset, which involves 2,780 yes/no question answering problems that demand sophisticated multi-step reasoning skills and the ability to gather supporting evidence from various domains.
+To further validate our approach, we employ \textbf{StrategyQA}~\citep{strategyqa} dataset, which involves 2,780 yes/no questions that demand sophisticated multi-step reasoning skills and the ability to gather supporting evidence from various domains.
+We additionally validate our approach on commonsense reasoning with \textbf{OpenbookQA}~\citep{obqa} dataset, which consists of 5,957 elementary-level science questions with 4 multiple-choice options.

-\paragraph{Baselines} We compare our method against relevant baselines. \textbf{Few-shot In-context Learning} (ICL) utilizes a few training samples as a prompt to make a prediction~\citep{GPT3}. \textbf{Few-shot ICL + Chain-of-Thought} (CoT) leverages chain-of-thought prompting to generate a rationale and generate an answer based on the rationale~\citep{CoT2}. \textbf{Fine-tuning} refers to the one which fine-tunes a pre-trained model to generate an answer given only a question.
+\paragraph{Baselines} We compare our method against relevant baselines. \textbf{Few-shot In-context Learning} (ICL) utilizes a few training samples as a prompt to make a prediction~\citep{GPT3}. \textbf{Few-shot ICL + Chain-of-Thought} (CoT) leverages chain-of-thought prompting to generate a rationale and generate an answer based on the rationale~\citep{CoT2}. \textbf{Fine-tuning} refers to the one that fine-tunes a pre-trained model to generate an answer given only a question.
 The performance of the above baselines represents the capability of a small language model to solve knowledge-intensive reasoning tasks using only training data but without any extrinsic guidance on reasoning or external knowledge.

 To assess the impact of external knowledge, we augment the above three baselines with documents retrieved from the knowledge base (Wikipedia), denoted as \textbf{Knowledge-Augmented} models.
 For the knowledge augmentation, we append retrieved passages along with the question at both training and inference time.
 These baselines help us understand how much external knowledge can improve the performance of each baseline.
 We also compare our KARD against the standard \textbf{Reasoning Distillation} without knowledge-augmentation~\citep{RD0, RD1, RD2, RD3, RD4}.